Worried about someone's driving?

 What happens if someone refuses to stop driving?

-If you are seriously concerned about an older person’s driving then you can inform the DVLA.
+If you're seriously concerned about an older person's driving, you should write in confidence to the DVLA.
+They may then follow up with the local police.
 Think carefully about how this would affect your relationship with the person and whether there is another way for you to get them to think about giving up.